 - 1.12.
 An analysis of how the Plan is contributing to the sustainability appraisal objectives can be found in Chapter 3. - 1.13.
 An analysis of how the Local Development Plan is contributing to the Sustainability Appraisal Objectives has identified no substantial issues for this monitoring period.
 Within the scope of the Local Development Plan, and its associated supplementary planning guidance documents, it is generally contributing positively to the Sustainability Appraisal Objectives.
 However, some issues have been identified that may become more significant in the future if they are not monitored and addressed in the near future. - 1.14.
 Affordable housing: It is noted that the Local Development Plan is not achieving its target for affordable housing, which in the long term may adversely affect the sustainability of the some of the communities in the National Park.
-There are several reasons for this shortfall including the economic downturn, the lack of interest from some landowners in bringing sites forward and a perception that that the Authority was unwilling to negotiate.
-With high percentage requirements for affordable provision in the adopted Local Development Plan this required addressing in a poorer economic climate.
-Action has been taken to to address this issue in the short term by way of a new Supplementary Planning Guidance Document on Affordable Housing.
+It is important to point out that the reasons for this shortfall are beyond the control of the Local Development Plan and are mainly due to the economic downturn.
+Action has been taken to attempt to address this issue in the short term by way of a new Supplementary Planning Guidance Document on Affordable Housing.
 Policy 45 on Affordable Housing will be one of the main focuses of the LDP review in 2015. - 1.15.
 Sustainable Design: With regard to Policy 29 the policy as adopted sought to achieve energy, water and drainage efficiency improvements in the original building as well as in the extension where appropriate.
 This element of the Policy is not longer implementable and diminishes the anticipated acheivements in terms of sustainability objectives of the Plan (2012 Monitoring Report refers).
 This is something that cannot be addressed through Plan review.
 In addition sustainable design will also be predominantly addressed through building regulations following this monitoring period.
 Also an inidcator which refers to incorporating renewable energy technology with a scheme is proposed for deletion at review stage.
 It is not being monitored by the Authority.
 (Annual Monitoring Report 2011 refers).
 A revised indicator for Local Development Plan Policy 29 Sustainable Design will be produced at formal review stage, to enable a meaningful monitoring of the policy in contributing towards sustainable design in all development, replacing current Indicators 10 and 11. - 1.16.
 Environmental data: There is a notable gap in the availability of up to date environmental data, particularly regarding biodiversity making it difficult to assess the impact of the Local Development Plan on it.
 To address this the National Park Authority is seeking alternative sources of information to assist.
 In addition the way in which water quality is assessed has changed leading to a lack of trend data, this will need to be monitored closely in the future to pick up any potential impacts arising from the implementation of the Local Development Plan.